Updated 22 May 2024

 Indonesia

-In December 2023, two cases of polio were detected in Indonesia, the first case from Klaten district, Central Java province, with a history of recent travel to Sampang district, East Java province.
+In 2023, a total of six cases of polio were detected in Indonesia.
+Two cases were reported in December 2023, the first case from Klaten district, Central Java province, with a history of recent travel to Sampang district, East Java province.
 The second case from Pamekasan district in East Java province.
-Two environmental samples taken from the Saksak River, Bangkalan district East, Java province in December 2023, also tested positive for polio.
+Two environmental samples taken from the Saksak River, Bangkalan district East Java province in December 2023, also tested positive for polio.
 There have been four cases reported in Indonesia in 2021 and one case in 2022.

 In response to this polio outbreak, Indonesia has initiated several public health responses including contact tracing, active case finding and risk assessment.
 Catch-up on routine immunisation is being initiated to enhance vaccine coverage.